merlynjocol/SentimentAnalysis_Indigenous-Knowledge_inClimateDecisions/README.md

 ## Objetive:

-This study is done for the WOMER citizen science project to explore opinions and participation in social media.
-I used five distinct natural language processing models to collect and categorize Twitter user opinions about Indigenous Knowledge in the main climate decision spaces.
+This study is done ubnder the WOMER project to explore opinions, entities and interest on Indigenous Knowledge in the main Climate Decision-making Spaces.
+For the sentiment analysis, I used four distinct natural language processing models to collect and categorize Twitter user opinions about Indigenous Knowledge in the main climate decision spaces.
+You can find the libraries, approach and some early results in this file.
+For a more detailed analysis, please check the files of the different analysis done (text and sentiment analysis).

 ## Main climate decision spaces included in the analysis

 ```
-UN Convention on Biological Diversity (CBD)
+- UN Convention on Biological Diversity (CBD)
-Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (CMP)
+- Conference of the Parties serving as the meeting of the Parties to the Kyoto Protocol (CMP)
-Paris Agreement
+- Paris Agreement
-Kyoto Protocol
+- Kyoto Protocol
-Conferences of the Parties (COP)
+- Conferences of the Parties (COP)
-Subsidiary Body for Scientific & Technological Advice (SBSTA)
+- Subsidiary Body for Scientific & Technological Advice (SBSTA)
-Subsidiary Body for Implementation (SBI)
+- Subsidiary Body for Implementation (SBI)
-Intergovernmental Panel on Climate Change (IPCC)
+- Intergovernmental Panel on Climate Change (IPCC)
-G8
+- G8
-G20
+- G20
-Major Economies Forum on Energy and Climate (MEF)
+- Major Economies Forum on Energy and Climate (MEF)
-Organisation for Economic Cooperation and Development (OECD)
+- Organisation for Economic Cooperation and Development (OECD)
-International Energy Agency (IEA)
+- International Energy Agency (IEA)
 ```

 # Results Text Analysis